 Would the following strategies would be effective in countering problem drinking amongst politicians:

 According to Posselt (2000)

 Look at the pictures below.
 They were taken in Darwin in 1981 and show Aborigines and non-Aborigines drinking on the opporsite side of the street.

-Many of the programs seem devoid of accountability.
-For example, in 2005, the Department of Immigration and Multicultural and Indigenous Affairs spent $327,784 to administer funding of just $34,318.
+There are many possible examples of the waste and gravy train referred to by Mundine and Lacey.
+In 2005, the Department of Immigration and Multicultural and Indigenous Affairs spent $327,784 to administer funding of just $34,318.
 Likewise, in 2005, the NSW parliament heard allegations that The Hillsong Church had exploited black groups to gain federal funds.
 It was alleged that the Hillsong church received $415,000 in funding to run programs for the Riverstone Aboriginal Community, based around Blacktown in Sydney's west.
 The budget proposed that most of the $415,000 would pay the salary for the project officer and administration.
 Community activities, such as dance nights and social integration lessons, would account for only a few thousand dollars.